 A tar file is a special format that groups files into one.
 It’s similar to a .zip file in that it can hold multiple files, but it is its own file type.
 Tar files have the suffix .tar or .tar.gz.

-How to Open a .tar File
+tar Command: Open a File

-tar command allows you to create, open and view tar files.
 If you have a tar archive file that you want to open, all you need to do is use this command:

 tar -xzvf linux_files.tar.gz

 x linux/ x linux/names.txt x linux/app.txt x linux/README.md x linux/config/app.sh

 The -xzvf flags tell the tar command that you want to extract files from an archive.
 That’s a handy way to remember this list of four characters: it starts with x because it allows you to extract files.